 The Tri-Town SEPAC (Special Education Parent Advisory Council) provides education, support and assistance to parents/guardians of children with special needs in Boxford, Middleton and Topsfield on Special Education issues and services.
-The SEPAC strives to encourage an atmosphere of effective communication, understanding, mutual respect, and If students disagree with their teacher's course recommendation the student may appeal the recommendation by following the Course Request Appeals Process.
-Procedures for the appeals process as well as a timeline will be provided in the Program of Studies.
+The SEPAC strives to encourage an atmosphere of effective communication, understanding, mutual respect, and appropriate education for all children with disabilities in our community and to ensure that students' needs are being met under Massachusetts Special Education laws and regulations and other applicable laws.